vatine/sressays/on-microservices.md

 There are cases where "go microservice" is the right choice.
 There are cases where "go monolith" is the right choice.

 Microservices coe with advantages.
 But, they also come with drawbacks.
 Don't pick a microservice architecture because it is "the new hot thing", pick it because its advantages align with your needs and its drawbacks are things you can cope with.

+Be very careful when considering if you want to use a third-party API manager.